Legal

 Employers should provide reasonable adjustments to help employees work comfortably.
 You could change their contract terms, so their work conditions are easier.

-When employees suffer from ill-health or disability, it affects the whole business.
+When employees suffer from ill-health or a disability, it affects the whole business.
 You may need to ask them to provide a medical report, such as an occupational health assessment.

 A qualified health professional should provide this form of medical report.
 It should state how ill-health can affect an employee's ability to work.